miyasatojp/freechannels/README.md

 <p>
 Around 300 channels (English, Hindi, Punjabi, Sports, Kids)
 <p>
-If your wanting to restream these channels contact finetv@protonmail.com
+If your wanting to restream some channels I recommend you to contact: finetv@protonmail.com